softwarefactory-project/sf-docs/docs/operator/zuul_operator.rst

 Operate zuul
 ============

-The Zuul service is installed with rh-python35 software collections:

 * The configuration is located in /etc/zuul
 * The logs are written to /var/log/zuul
-* The services are prefixed with rh-python35-

-A convenient wrapper for the command line is installed in /usr/bin/zuul.

 By default, no merger are being deployed because the executor service can perform merge task.
 However, a merger can also be deployed to speed